zawaideh/laptop/README.md

 available in this repo for you to review if you want to see what it does and how it works.

-Note that the script will ask you to enter your macOS password at various points.
+Note that the script might ask you to enter your macOS password at various points.
 This is the same password that you use to log in to your Mac.
-If you don't already have it installed, GitHub for Mac will launch automatically at the end of the script so you can set up everything you'll need to push code to GitHub.
+If you have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
+Look at the script output for uninstallation instructions.

 **Once the script is done, quit and relaunch Terminal.**